saleor/saleor.io-learn/cli/checkout-integration.md

 ![vercel](/images/vercel.png)
 ![checkout app in Dashboard](/images/checkout-dashboard.png)

 The CLI will inform you about some useful links, i.e. to your Dashboard and GraphQL Playground.
-Also, it will print out the steps for connecting to Checkout from your storefront app.
+Also, it will print out the steps for connecting to Checkout from your storefront.

 ![checkout deploy in CLI](/images/cli-deploy.png)

-3. Copy the `url` of your Checkout SPA from the CLI summary message and paste it into the `.env` file in your storefront code under `NEXT_PUBLIC_CHECKOUT_URL=` variable.
+3. Copy the `url` of your Checkout SPA from the CLI summary message and paste it into the `.env` file in React Storefront code under `NEXT_PUBLIC_CHECKOUT_URL=` variable.
    ![env variable](/images/env-variable.png)

 Restart the development server.

-## Step 4.
+## Step 3.
 Setting the shipping methods for Europe region.

 You need to enable shipping methods for Europe region to be able to choose them in your checkout.
 So, go to your Dashboard and: